Strawberry mint: planting, care & uses

 There are two things to remember when caring for strawberry mint to ensure that it thrives in the garden and in pots.

-- Strawberry mint is hungry for soil nutrients.
+- Strawberry mint is hungry for nutrients in the soil.
 Therefore, it should be supplied with a slow-release fertiliser, preferably organic, about twice a year.
 Our Plantura All Purpose Plant Food, which is mainly organic, promotes good soil structure and healthy soil life.
 Alternatively, you can use mature compost.
-The first dose of fertiliser should be applied in spring at the beginning of vegetation.
+Apply the first dose of fertiliser in spring at the beginning of vegetation.
 Then apply fertiliser for a second time around July.

-For more information and tips, see our articles on caring for mints and on harvesting and pruning mints.
+For more information and tips, see our articles on caring for mints and on harvesting and pruning mint.

 Is strawberry mint hardy?

-When overwintering strawberry mint in a pot, it is important to prevent the pot from freezing through, as this would damage the roots.
-We suggest putting a jut bag over the pot to protect your potted strawberry mint in winter.
+When overwintering strawberry mint in a pot, it is important to prevent the pot from freezing through, as this will damage the roots.
+Put a jute bag over the pot to protect your potted strawberry mint in winter.

 Propagation